fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 Listed on this watchlist just in case anyone doesn't realize they're dead, and thinks we just didn't know about them.
 Also in case a project is orphaned, then reactivated by a new developer.

-* [CloutStream](https://pinafore.social/accounts/25168) - proposed as a federated replacement for LinkedIn.
-Original Mastodon.social account appears to have been removed, all the links projects tools appear to be down.
+* [CloutStream](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed as a federated replacement for LinkedIn.
+Original Mastodon.social account appears to have been removed ([copy on Pinafore]( https://pinafore.social/accounts/25168)), all the links projects tools appear to be down.

 * [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
 GH repo has gone read-only, and now says "dead project".